What is RSTP and Rapid PVST+

-RSTP- IEEE 802.1w is the advance version of STP providing faster convergence than CST but holds with the same a single root bridge in the topology.
-Most parameters in RSTP have the same to STP, so users that are understood STP can effortlessly configure the RSTP.
+RSTP- IEEE 802.1w is the advanced version of STP, providing faster convergence than CST but holding with the same single root bridge in the topology.
+Most parameters in RSTP are the same as STP, so users who understand STP can effortlessly configure the RSTP.
 Rapid PVST+ is the Cisco proprietary of RSTP on a per-VLAN basis.
-In Rapid PVST+ an independent instance of RSTP runs for each VLAN.
-So we will discuss the RSTP in detail for better understanding the Rapid PVST+.
+In Rapid PVST+, an independent instance of RSTP runs for each VLAN.
+So, we will discuss the RSTP in detail to better understand the Rapid PVST+.

 The figure below shows a network running RSTP.
-The topology is the same we have used in the PVST+.
-Switch1 is the root bridge with two designated ports.
-Port F0/0 on Switch2 and Port F0/0 both are root ports.
-The port F0/1 is an alternate port which discards the traffic.
+The topology is the same as that used in the PVST+.
+Switch 1 is the root bridge with two designated ports.
+Port F0/0 on Switch2 and Port F0/0 are both root ports.
+Port F0/1 is an alternate port that discards traffic.
 There is no blocking port in the topology because RSTP does not have a blocking state.
-The port state in RSTP are discarding, learning, or forwarding.
+The port states in RSTP are discarding, learning, or forwarding.

-Rapid Spanning-Tree Protocol is the preferred protocol for avoiding loops in a switched network environment.
-The cisco-proprietary improvement includes many differences in the original 802.1D, such as improvement in BPDUs.
+Rapid Spanning-Tree Protocol is preferred for avoiding loops in a switched network environment.
+The Cisco-proprietary improvement includes many differences from the original 802.1D, such as improvements in BPDUs.

-The improved BPDU only carry and send information about port roles to neighbouring switches, and require no additional configuration.
+The improved BPDU only carries and sends information about port roles to neighboring switches and requires no additional configuration.
 It performs better than the earlier Cisco-proprietary versions.
-The enhancements to the original 802.1D, such as Uplink Fast and Backbone Fast, are not compatible with Rapid Spanning-Tree Protocol.
+The enhancements to the original 802.1D, such as Uplink Fast and Backbone Fast, are incompatible with Rapid Spanning-Tree Protocol.

-Rapid Spanning-Tree Protocol (802.1w) replace the original 802.1D while accommodating compatibility with old protocols.
-Much of the original 802.1D terminologies unchanged.802.1w is also proficient to interoperate with legacy switches on a per-port basis.
-Because the RSTP is elect a root bridge in exactly the same way as the original 802.1D.
-RSTP is can transit the port safely to the forwarding state without any further delay to rely on a timer configuration.
+Rapid Spanning-Tree Protocol (802.1w) replaces the original 802.1D while accommodating compatibility with old protocols.
+Much of the original 802.1D terminologies are unchanged.
+802.1w is also proficient in interoperating with legacy switches per port.
+Because the RSTP elects a root bridge in the same way as the original 802.1D, it can safely transit the port to the forwarding state without further delay to rely on a timer configuration.

 RSTP BPDUs

-RSTP uses the same BPDU format as the original IEEE 802.1D, except that the version field is set to 2, which indicate RSTP and the flags field uses all 8 bits.
+RSTP uses the same BPDU format as the original IEEE 802.1D, except that the version field is set to 2, which indicates RSTP and the flags field uses all 8 bits.
 The original 802.1D Spanning-Tree Protocol uses type 0, version 0 BPDUs.
-But, RSTP can communicate directly with the original 802.1D STP.
+However, RSTP can communicate directly with the original 802.1D STP.
 RSTP sends BPDUs and settles the flag byte in a different way.
-The flag byte information is as under.
+The flag byte information is as follows.

-- Bits 0 and 7 are for topology changes in the topology and also for acknowledgement.
+- Bits 0 and 7 are for topology changes in the topology and also for acknowledgment.
 Bit 0 and 7 also used in the original 802.1D.

 - Bits 1 and 6 are used for rapid convergence.

-- Bits 2 to 5 encode the role and state of the port.
-Bit 4 and 5 also used for encoding the port role using a 2-bit code.
+- Bits 2 to 5 encode the port’s role and state.
+Bits 4 and 5 also encode the port role using a 2-bit code.

-BPDUs is the mechanism which keep-alive the connection between switches with Root Bridge.
-Three successively missed BPDUs point to lost connectivity between a Root Bridge and its neighbouring root or designated bridge.
-So, fast-ageing detects failures quickly.
-Protocol information immediately becomes aged on a port if Hello packets are not received for three consecutive Hello times or if the max-age timer expires.
+BPDUs are the mechanism that keeps the connection between switches with a Root Bridge alive.
+Three successively missed BPDUs indicate lost connectivity between a Root Bridge and its neighboring root or designated bridge.
+So, fast aging detects failures quickly.
+Protocol information immediately becomes aged on a port if hello packets are not received for three consecutive Hello times or if the max-age timer expires.

 RSTP Edge Ports

 An RSTP edge port is never proposed to be connected to another switch.
-It immediately transitions to the forwarding state when enabled.
+When enabled, it immediately transitions to the forwarding state.
 The edge port concept is related to the PVST+ PortFast feature.
-An edge port is directly connected to an end station and assumes that there is no switching device is connected to it.
+An edge port is directly connected to an end station, and no switching device is assumed to be connected.

-So the edge port escapes the listening and learning state.
-Therefore port transit to the forwarding state without any delay.
+The edge port escapes the listening and learning state, so port transit will be made to the forwarding state immediately.
 The edge port functions similarly to a port configured with the Cisco Port Fast command.

 Non-edge ports

-Ports that may be connected to other switch devices on the network, and should not be configured as edge ports.
+Ports connected to other switch devices on the network should not be configured as edge ports.

 Link Types

-The link type defines the category for each port join RSTP.
-Link-type depends on what is attached to each port.
-The link type also determines whether the port can immediately transit to a forwarding state or not.
-The immediate transition is assuming certain conditions.
+The link type defines the category for each port joining RSTP.
+The link type depends on what is attached to each port.
+The link type also determines whether the port can immediately transit to a forwarding state.
+The immediate transition assumes certain conditions.

-- Edge port connection, as well as a point-to-point connection, is the successor for a rapid transition to a forwarding state. but, before considering the link-type parameter, RSTP must determine the port role.
+- Edge ports and point-to-point connections are the successors for a rapid transition to a forwarding state.
+However, RSTP must determine the port role before considering the link-type parameter.

-- Root ports not using the link-type parameter and able to make a rapid transition to the forwarding state as soon as the port is in sync.
+- Root ports do not use the link-type parameter and can rapidly transition to the forwarding state when the port is in sync.

-- Alternate and backup ports mainly not used the link-type parameter.
+- Alternate and backup ports mainly do not use the link-type parameter.

 - Designated ports mostly used the link-type parameter.
-A rapid transition to the forwarding state for the designated port only occurs when the link-type parameter is set to point-to-point.
+Only when the link-type parameter is set to point-to-point does the designated port rapidly transition to the forwarding state.

 Spanning-Tree Mode – Rapid PVST+ Configuration » Networkustad